 From inception to date, the Company has incurred losses from operations and has had negative cash flows from operating activities.
-As at November 30, 2024, the Company had working capital of \$4,653,467 (August 31, 2024 - \$1,354,037).
-Given the Company's plans for significant exploration expenditures on its projects during fiscal 2025, existing funds on hand at period end are not sufficient to support planned exploration costs, costs of acquiring new exploration properties or ongoing corporate costs over the coming year.
-These conditions raise material uncertainties that may cast significant doubt about the Company's bility to continue as a going concern, and accordingly, the appropriateness of the use of the accounting principles applicable to a going concern.
-The Company will require additional funding to advance and retain mineral exploration property interests and to meet ongoing requirements for general operations.
-The ability of the Company to continue as a going concern is dependent on its ability to raise required financing; through joint ventures; or, the sale of property assets in the future.
+As at February 28, 2025, the Company had a working capital surplus of \$2,896,714 (August 31, 2024 - \$1,354,037).
+Subsequent to period end, on March 19, 2025, the Company closed a bought deal private placement for gross proceeds of \$11,500,000 (see note 16).
+The Company has plans for significant exploration expenditures on its projects during fiscal 2025 where exploration costs for the Bellas Gate, Jamaica project will be funded by Freeport-McMoRan Exploration Corporation (see note 8).
+Funds on hand currently are sufficient to support the Company's budget for planned exploration costs, costs of acquiring new exploration properties and corporate costs over the coming year.
+However, the Company's exploration programs remain subject to revision upward or downward depending on the results from ongoing and future exploration programs.
+These conditions raise material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern, and accordingly, the appropriateness of the use of the accounting principles applicable to a going concern.
+The Company will require additional future funding to advance and retain mineral exploration property interests and to meet ongoing requirements for general operations.
+The ability of the Company to continue as a going concern is dependent on its ability to raise required financing in the future whether through equity or debt financing; through joint ventures; or, the sale of property assets in the future.